srosenberg70/web_architecture/README.md

 I created two separate Application load balancers - internet-facing and internal.
 The web servers/EC2 instances attached to the internet-facing application load balancer have public IP addresses, and therefore reside in a public subnet.
 The application servers/EC2 intances of the internal application load balancer have only private IP addresses, and therefore reside in private subnets.

+I created a Web Application Firewall (WAF) with an ACL that references a rule group with two rule actions:

+      SizeRestrictions_QUERYSTRING:  Inspects for URI query strings that are over 2,048 bytes

+      NoUserAgent_HEADER rule:  Inspects for requests that are missing the HTTP User-Agent header

 Cloudwatch
 EC2:  By default, Amazon EC2 sends metric data to CloudWatch in 5-minute periods
 RDS:  By default, Amazon RDS automatically sends metric data to CloudWatch in 1-minute periods.